 Skip to main content

-Originally from Taiwan, Chia-Lin earned a Master of Library Sciences from the National Taiwan Normal University and a Master of Public Health and PhD in educational foundation and research from UND.
-Chia-Lin also presented "Cigarette and Alcohol Use by American Indian/Alaska Native Grandparent Caregivers 55 and Older" at the 2022 American Public Health Association conference.
+Originally from Taiwan, Chia-Lin earned a Master of Library Sciences and Information Studies from National Taiwan Normal University, and a Master of Public Health and PhD in educational foundation and research from UND.
+Chia-Lin is also the principal investigator of the Geographic and Behavioral Drivers of Chronic Disease Risk and Management in North Dakota grant program.

 Questions?